rhomobile/rhomobile-docs/docs/en/2.2.0/rhoelements/rhoelements2-webapps.md

 ## Setting RhoElements to Start With Your Application

-This section assumes you have created your application on a Motorola Windows Mobile or CE device; you can create on an Android device also.
+This section assumes you have created your application on a Zebra Windows Mobile or CE device; you can create on an Android device also.

 1. Copy the file HelloScan.html to the root folder of your device using ActiveSync or Windows Mobile Device Center.
-2. Find the file "\Program Files\RhoElements\config\Config.xml" on your Motorola Windows Mobile/CE device and copy it to your PC.
+2. Find the file "\Program Files\RhoElements\config\Config.xml" on your Zebra Windows Mobile/CE device and copy it to your PC.
 3. Open config.xml in your PC's text editor.
 4. Find the "Application" entry in the config.xml file and change its startPage parameter to "file://\helloscan.html".
 5. Copy the config.xml file on your PC back to your mobile device.